FalseNegativeLab/mlscorecheck/docs/01c_consistency_checking.rst

 .. code-block:: Python

     >>> scores = {'acc': 0.412, 'sens': 0.45, 'spec': 0.312, 'bacc': 0.381}
-    >>> result = check_n_datasets_mor_kfold_rom_scores(evaluations=evaluations,
+    >>> result = check_n_datasets_mos_kfold_som_scores(evaluations=evaluations,
                                                         dataset_score_bounds={'acc': (0.5, 1.0)},
                                                         eps=1e-4,
                                                         scores=scores)
     >>> result['inconsistency']
     # True

-The output is structured similarly to the '1 dataset k-folds MoR' case, one can query the status of the solver by the key ``lp_status`` and the actual configuration of the variables by the ``lp_configuration`` key.
+The output is structured similarly to the '1 dataset k-folds MoS' case, one can query the status of the solver by the key ``lp_status`` and the actual configuration of the variables by the ``lp_configuration`` key.
 If there are hints on the minimum and maximum scores across the datasets, one can add those bounds through the ``dataset_score_bounds`` parameter to strengthen the test.

-n datasets with k-folds, MoR over datasets and MoR over folds
+n datasets with k-folds, MoS over datasets and MoS over folds
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this scenario, scores are calculated in the MoR manner for each dataset, and then aggregated again across the datasets.
+In this scenario, scores are calculated in the MoS manner for each dataset, and then aggregated again across the datasets.
 Again, because of the averaging, only the four linear scores (``acc``, ``sens``, ``spec``, ``bacc``) are supported.
 In the following example a consistent scenario is checked with three datasets and without score bounds specified at any level:

 .. code-block:: Python

-    >>> from mlscorecheck.check import check_n_datasets_mor_known_folds_mor_scores
+    >>> from mlscorecheck.check import check_n_datasets_mos_known_folds_mos_scores

     >>> evaluation0 = {'dataset': {'p': 118, 'n': 95},
                     'folding': {'folds': [{'p': 22, 'n': 23}, {'p': 96, 'n': 72}]}}